NTLA Q4 2025 Earnings Call Summary | Stock Taper

 • Clinical Trials:

-• lonvo-z: Phase 3 trial (HAELO) completed enrollment with 80 patients ahead of schedule.
-Anticipated top-line data by mid-2026 and a planned BLA submission in the second half of 2026.
+• lonvo-z: Successfully completed enrollment in the HAELO Phase 3 trial with 80 patients, ahead of schedule.
+Anticipates top-line data by mid-2026 and plans to submit a BLA in the second half of 2026.

-• nex-z: Enrollment in the MAGNITUDE trial for ATTR amyloidosis was halted due to safety concerns but was lifted for MAGNITUDE-2, with new safety protocols implemented.
+• nex-z: Enrollment in the MAGNITUDE Phase 3 trial for ATTR amyloidosis was paused due to safety concerns but has resumed for MAGNITUDE-2 after FDA lifted the clinical hold.

-• Patient Engagement: High interest in lonvo-z among patients and healthcare providers, with 99% of surveyed patients expressing willingness to take the treatment if approved.
+• Patient Engagement: High interest in lonvo-z among patients and healthcare providers, with 99% of surveyed patients indicating a willingness to use the treatment if approved.

 3. Forward Guidance and Outlook